timhettler/chapter-components/README.md

 yarn lerna-version
 ```

 > See packages listed that you didn't change?
-This probably means that someone push a change and forgot to run this command.
+This probably means that someone push a change but didn't run this command.
 Reach out to the team to coordinate, or simply give the mysteriously-upddated package a PATCH version.

 - If this command runs successfully, it will also perform a PATCH update on the mono repo itself, then push the updated code and tags to origin.
 This triggers the CI to publish the updated packages to our private npm server.